IsabelaGomes/Prediction_SARSCOV2_inhibitors/README.md

-# Prediction_SARSCOV2_inhibitors
+# Prediction SARS-COV-2 inhibitors

-Repository containing datasets used in computational prediction of SARS-COV-2 Mpro inhibitors
+Repository containing datasets and scripts used in computational prediction of SARS-COV-2 Mpro inhibitors